 Since Avrille and I had only grown closer and more in love with each other as time passed, I figured, if I dared, I would propose to her once school recessed for the summer.
 That had seemed such a long time away, and I was sure I would have figured out an answer to my “problem” by then.
 After all, I knew that following the wedding was the wedding night, and certain things were going to be expected of me.
 I also knew I could not ask Avrille to be my wife until I was certain I was not still somehow damaged goods.

 I shoved the wrapped ring back into the secret drawer and locked it securely.
-Healing my injuries and repairing my trousers with a vague wave of my wand, I retired to my bedroom where I fell onto the bed on my back and buried my face in my arms.
+Healing my injuries and repairing my trousers with a vague wave of my wand, I retired to my bedroom, where I fell onto the bed on my back and buried my face in my arms.
 After what had happened tonight, things could not go on as they had been.
-Although she probably wouldn’t ask for one, Avrille would be desperate for an explanation of my behaviour, and I doubted I could think of one.
+Although she probably wouldn’t ask for one, Avrille would be desperate for an explanation of my behaviour, and I doubted I could think of one that would sound at all believable.
 What man in his right mind would send the love of his life away when she was trying to take his clothes off?

 From the parlour, I heard the clock dimly chime four in the morning.

 It had been well over ten years, after all.
 Not to mention that I had never been able to discern anything different about myself after that night.
 If there had been some trace of residual Dark magic on me, then surely Professor Dumbledore would have mentioned it, or it would have come up in my yearly physical with Madam Pomfrey …